mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConvertCWPDMDToSpectra-v1.rst

 --------

 This algorithm is the third step to reduce powder diffraction data from a SPICE file.
-Following algorithm {\it LoadSpiceAscii}, which loads SPICE file to a TableWorkspace and {\it ConvertSpiceToRealSpace}, which converts the TableWorkspace to MDEvnetWorkspace that is able to reflect all the information of the epxeriment, {\it ConvertCWPDMDToSpectra} goes through all the detectors' counts and rebins the data.
+Following algorithm *LoadSpiceAscii*, which loads SPICE file to a TableWorkspace and {\it ConvertSpiceToRealSpace}, which converts the TableWorkspace to MDEvnetWorkspace that is able to reflect all the information of the epxeriment, {\it ConvertCWPDMDToSpectra} goes through all the detectors' counts and rebins the data.